ghostwan/PodTube/README.md

 ### 1.3.1:
 - Allow to set a custom download folder for a feed
+- Refresh feed list by swipping
+- Add download speed /size information (click on the progress bar)
 ### 1.3.0:
 - Manually parse feed xml to retrieve the feed / item cover and description
 - Get feed / entry thumbnail